paweloczadly/paweloczadly.github.io/_posts/2014-11-28-book-notes-the-docker-book.md

 > Each instruction, for example FROM, should be in upper-case

+> Each instruction adds a new layer to the image and then commits the image.

 ### RUN

 > By default, the RUN instruction executes inside a shell using the command wrapper /bin/sh -c.